Last updated on January 22nd, 2021 at 04:29 pm

 - For foreigners, some services are exempt from VAT (19%).

 - Tourists can reclaim VAT at the airport prior to check-in.
 Find out about the exact process in beforehand, as it is a bit tricky.

 - Colombia has a wide variety of regions due to its geographical location and topography.
-Generally, it can be differentiated between rainy and dry season.
+Generally, it can be differentiated between the rainy and dry seasons.